 All in all, the novel does shine in its own way.
 A review of Waiting to Exhale commented on the novel as a whole stating that “it is fresh and engaging”.
 Donnella Canty explained, wrapping up her piece that, “Waiting to Exhale provides a brief glimpse into the talent and capabilities of Terry McMillian”.
 Paula C. Barnes ended her article stating, “Waiting to Exhale is refreshingly funny, but its message is hard-hitting in the end”.
 Perhaps the most critical, Larson topped off his article by writing, “These aren’t black women; they’re most women at a certain point… and that may make you think about race- if not gender- in a totally different light”.

 The film version of the novel has its ups and downs a well.
-This is Forest Whitakers first feature film and one of the problems stemmed from him.
+This is Forest Whitaker’s first feature film and one of the problems stemmed from him.
 Whitaker has worked with some of Hollywood’s best directors throughout his career, but that was as an actor.
 In a 1996 article from Ken Tucker, he explains, “The most obvious mistakes made by first-time director Forest Whitaker… are that he’s failed to give the movie any sort of narrative drive”.
 It seems that the movie is comprised of a mass of separate events strung together by the fact that they involve the same characters.
 Tucker calls it a series of self-contained vignettes, which is exactly how it feels.
 Just about every scene could stand alone.
-Roger Ebert, in his 1995 review, stated, “the film resembles his [Whitaker] own acting: measure, serene, confident.
+Roger Ebert, in his 1995 review, stated, “the film resembles his [Whitaker’s] own acting: measure, serene, confident.
 I am not sure that is always the right tone, however.”

 Whitaker has a reputation as being a deeply methodical actor.
 He brings that same intensity to his role as director.
 Unfortunately, for this film that doesn’t always work.
 Ebert writes, “There are times when the material needs more sharpness, harder edges and bitter satire instead of bemused observation”.
-This is perhaps the most noticeable different in the movie version.
+This is perhaps the most noticeable difference in the movie version.
 As a reader, all of the satire, irony, scorn, bitterness, anger, etc. is felt.
 Whitaker, however, tones this down to movies detriment.

 The upside to Whitaker’s methodology is that he brought a style to the film that was catching to say the least.
 David Ansen wrote, in his 1996 Newsweek article, “The mirror that actor turned director Forest Whitaker holds up in Waiting to Exhale is a glossy as those Technicolor women’s movies turned out by producers Ross Hunter in the 50s”.
 One thing that can’t be said is that Whitaker doesn’t do his homework.
 Godfrey Cheshire agreed, in his review, and wrote, “Even more striking, though, is the opulent look Whitaker applies, which recalls vintage studio pics in its deliberately unreal orchestration of rich colors, operatic lighting and picture-book interiors that have nary a throw pillow out of place”.
 Whitakers homage to the past was definitely a highlight, but not enough to carry the entire film.